photos (left-to-right): Lisa Mason (2), Kelly McConnell, Bruce Manning

 In the Zone is a partnership program with WWF-Canada

-The program is supported by the Ontario Trillium Foundation 2018-2021.
+This project is supported by Ontario Trillium Foundation and many partners.